Why the world will inevitably and slowly become more pro-life.

 Doctors who choose to perform abortions – Doctors who perform abortions are generally not given the same respect in society as doctors in other specialties.
 A cardiologist or brain surgeon has no trouble introducing herself at any party, and immediately earning people’s admiration.
 An abortion doctor has no such luxury.
 There are many abortion doctors who honestly and sincerely believe in what they are doing, and there are no doubt many other doctors who do not routinely perform abortions, but will do them occasionally if they believe they are needed.
 However, it is natural that the best and brightest doctors will choose other specialties.
 This will lead the doctors who are performing abortions to be the ones graduating at the lower end of their class.
 One admittedly extreme example is Kermit Gosnell, a Philadelphia doctor recently arrested for murder.
 He allegedly delivered live babies and then killed them with scissors, had dried blood, urine, and cat feces all over his office, allowed nurses with no training to perform abortions, transmitted STDs from one patient to another by reusing equipment without sterilizing it, allowed teenagers to administer anesthetic, and killed at least 2 women by misadministering anesthetic. (http://www.myfoxphilly.com/dpp/news/local_news/abortion-dr.-kermit-gosnell-arrested)

 This doesn’t represent the norm, and there are malpractice cases against all types of doctors.
 The old adage is still true – “What do you call the guy who graduates last in his class at medical school?
 Doctor.”
-However, as there is a stigma with being an abortion doctor, it will continue to attract people who were rejected from other specialties.
+However, if there remains a stigma with being an abortion doctor, it will continue to attract people who were rejected from other specialties.
 Malpractice cases will continue to increase which will cause the specialty to be regarded even less by the public, which will then cause only the lowest ranking doctors to pursue it.